 She has been going to High school the past 5 months.
 She is 17 want to help her be able to stay in the USA.
 Her mother was found dead hacked to pieces last year, that's why her Father brought her to be with us, since she was my daughter's friend.
-He said he would return in a couple of weeks for her...
+He said he would return in a couple of...
 Read more »

 It depends on how/ when she entered into the US, if she has any previous applications, and some other issues.
 To set up an over the phone consultation, call my office ((540) 684-6621 between 9 and Monday -Friday.